saurabh1002/energy-trading-blockchain/INSTALL.md

     $ mv geth-alltools-darwin-amd64-1.5.8-f58fb322 Geth
     ```
 2. Geth Initialization
-    Create a Private Network with a custom genesis block provided to you.
+    Create a Private Network with a custom genesis block provided to you.<br>
     This command will output "*Successfully wrote genesis block*"  on the console.
     ```sh
     $ ./Geth/geth init genesis.json